Deputy Director, Staten Island Youth Justice Center

 Deputy Director of Reentry Initiatives, Harlem Community Justice Center

-Debbie Boar oversees the Harlem Community Justice Center's reentry initiatives, including the Harlem Parole Reentry Court and the Upper Manhattan Reentry Task Force.
-As deputy director, Ms. Boar designs and implements population specific, evidence-based offender reentry strategies, strengthens partnership among stakeholders, and provides expert assistance to jurisdictions seeking to develop reentry programs.
+Debbie Boar oversees the Harlem Community Justice Center's reentry and young adult justice initiatives, including the Harlem Parole Reentry Court, the Reentry Family and Faith Circles of Support, and the Upper Manhattan Reentry Task Force, which use an interdisciplinary approach to address the challenges confronting high-risk individuals returning from incarceration.
+She also supervises the Harlem Justice Corps, an intensive career development, education, and community service program for justice-involved young men and women, ages 18-24.
+As deputy director, Ms. Boar designs and implements population specific, evidence-based offender reentry strategies, strengthens partnerships among stakeholders, and provides expert assistance to jurisdictions seeking to develop reentry programs.
 Prior to this position, Ms. Boar served as a criminal defense attorney at the Legal Aid Society of New York City.
 She received her B.A. from Haverford College and her J.D. from Rutgers-Newark School of Law.

 Justin Briggs is a former AmeriCorps member who is currently a full time staff member at Bronx Community Solutions.
 Justin wears many hats at Bronx Community Solutions, including intake specialist and community service crew supervisor, as well as the facilitator of the Youth Life Skills class.
 Justin is also responsible for scheduling clients charged with a DWI offense to be screened and assessed with partnered substance abuse clinics.

-Courtney Bryan is the project director of the Midtown Community Court, a demonstration project of the Center for Court Innovation.
-She has held several positions at the Center both before and after receiving her law degree, including in the domestic violence and community court technical assistance teams, and at the Crown Heights Community Mediation Center.
+Courtney Bryan, as the director of Criminal Justice Operations, helps to plan, support, and oversee a number of criminal justice projects.
+A member of the Human Trafficking and the State Courts Collaborative team at the Center, she also provides training and technical assistance on court responses to human trafficking and prostitution, and has expertise in issues facing victims of gender-based violence charged with crimes.
+She has held several positions at the Center both before and after receiving her law degree, most recently as the project director of the Midtown Community Court.
+She has also provided technical assistance in the areas of community justice and domestic violence.
 Before returning to the Center in 2008, she was a criminal defense attorney with The Legal Aid Society in Brooklyn, New York.
 Previously, she was a staff attorney at the National Clearinghouse for the Defense of Battered Women, an organization that provides technical assistance to criminal defense attorneys representing battered women defendants.
 She is a graduate of the University of Georgia and Temple University School of Law.

 Resource Coordinator, Midtown Community Court